Kidney Disease In Your Dog And Cat – Current Diagnosis And Treatment

 The most common forms of kidney disease in dogs and cats take years to develop.
 During the earliest stages, you are unlikely to notice any changes in your cat or dog’s behavior or appearance.
 That is because, as I mentioned earlier, the kidneys of dogs, cats and humans have large, built-in reserves – many more individual filtering units (=nephrons) than are required to cleanse the blood.

 CKD is a progressive disease.
 As it progresses, pets often become anemic.
 The build up of toxic waste products in their blood might explain a part of your pet’s lack of energy – but anemia – causing a lack of energy certainly does as well.
 You pet’s kidneys have multiple chores.
 Besides cleansing its blood, normal kidneys produce most of its EPO (erythropoietin).
 EPO is essential for a pet’s bone marrow to produce red blood cells.
 Kidney disease often lowers a pet’s ability to produce it (some continues to be produced in the liver).
 Picky eating also leads to malnutrition.
-That in itself can cause anemia – particularly if folic acid, vitamin B12 and iron are not absorbed in sufficient quantities.
+That in itself can cause anemia – particularly if folic acid, vitamin B-12 and iron are not absorbed in sufficient quantities.
 Although marked anemia causes paleness and a rapid pulse, the color of your pet’s tongue or its heart rate at a veterinary hospital are not a good judge of anemia.
-A PCV or RBC count is.
+A PCV or RBC count test is.

-Multiple health issues often come into play as our pets age.
+Multiple health issues often come into play as your pet ages.
 Heart valve issues, periodontal (gum) disease, digestive tract issues and liver issues are common in geriatric dogs and cats.
 These issue can all exist alongside each other and interplay with its kidney issues.
 So it can be quite hard for your veterinarian to sort out how much each issue is contributing to the symptoms you see.
 It sometimes also occurs that a medication helpful for one of those issues is contraindicated in another of the issues.
 Many pet owners don’t realize how many factors their veterinarian has to contemplate in making decisions.
 So second-guessing your vet (such as taking control of your pet’s treatment based on articles like this one) is perilous.

 There are many other possible non-kidney causes for the signs and symptoms I just listed.
 Poor diet, heavy flea or tick infestations, blood parasites, adrenal gland disease and a host of other issues could explain them as well.
 A thorough veterinary exam and blood and urine tests should help sort them out.
 The simplest is your vet detecting smaller than normal, hard, lumpy kidneys on his/her physical exam.
 In fat pets, an x-ray or ultrasound might be required to visualize the pet’s kidneys.